 Rather than relying upon the PAYGO model which calculates the heavy vehicle cost base on the basis of historical government road expenditure and road usage data, the Association is supportive of a model based on improved road usage data of vehicles.
 This will recover costs more appropriately and proportionately.
+However, in supporting this, we raise the importance of ensuring minimal cost associated with the required technology to gather and record that data.

 While there may be standard classifications of heavy vehicles, there is significant variability in the usage dependent upon the type of business.
 Rural transport covers a multitude of products carted using a variety of vehicle and trailer combinations.
 Farmers may register multiple heavy vehicles designed for particular purposes to be used at particular times of the year.
 For example, a farmer may own a grain trailer, a stock trailer and a general trailer.
 The farmer is liable to pay registration for each of these trailers despite their infrequent use.
-Whilst a primary production registration concession is available to New South Wales farmers, the charge is still disproportionate when compared to the number of kilometres travelled by commercial carriers.
-Freight companies operate their heavy vehicles using the road network as their primary business activity year-round, and simply register the vehicle to be used for this purpose.
-These 'costs' are able to be integrated more transparently into their business operating costs - enabling cost recovery.
-This is not possible in the main for primary producers who will have less transparency and regularity of the heavy vehicle use.